Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Global existence on Schwarzschild spacetimes

 Since the Schwarzschild exterior is stationary and the slices $\Sigma_t$ are translates of $\Sigma_{t_0}$ under the Killing flow of $T=\partial_t$, the constants in the Sobolev embeddings and Moser/product estimates on $\Sigma_t$ can be chosen uniformly in $t$.
-We record the only analytic input we need.
+We state the only analytic condition we need.